JahsonGA/Image_to_Text_Recongization_and_File_Renaming/README.md

 The function take a list of text and return a list of that same text but it is summarized by using an abstractive text summarization.
 Abstractive summarization is used to summarize text because it uses a natural language techniques to interpret and understand the important aspects of a text and generate a more “human” friendly summary.
 While an Extractive summarization involves identifying important sections from text and generating them verbatim which produces a subset of sentences from the original text. [read more here](https://blog.paperspace.com/extractive-and-abstractive-summarization-techniques/).

+Use the `contains_only_stop_words`function to determine if there is a file has only stop words.
+If it does the text insn't run through the `Asummarize_text`.
+Returns true or false.

 ### File Operations